hackclub/hackclub/workshops/dice_rolling_workshop/README.md

   turtle.color(color)
   turtle.up()
 ```

-Add the rolls function right under the function we just wrote.
-It takes in x and y coordinates, the size of the box we just created, the radius of the circles, and the random number that will be passed in.
+Now, under all of the code you just wrote, create a new function called `rolls()`.
+This function will take in x and y coordinates, the size of the box we just created, the radius of the circles, and the random number that will be passed in.

+Inside the newly-created `rolls()` function, we set the color to the passed-in color, and go up.

-## Row 1
+### Row 1

 Every row has three dots and there are three rows.
 Let's start with row 1.

 ```py